This syllabus is valid: 2022-12-05

 Established by: Head of Department of Geography and Economic History, 2016-09-26

-In addition to basic geographic perspectives on accessibility and transportation, topics covered in the course include GIS-based visualization of transport networks and flows, network data set construction and different methods for network analysis of relevance for transport planning.
+In addition to spatial perspectives on transport planning and analysis, topics covered in the course include GIS-based visualization of transport networks and flows, network data set construction and different methods for network analysis.

 Expected learning outcomes